SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning

-\paragraph{Prediction-powered inference (PPI)} In the past few years, a growing body of research has focused on enhancing statistical inference by incorporating predictions from black-box AI/ML models \citep{WangMcCormickLeek2020,MotwaniWitten2023}.
+\paragraph*{Prediction-powered inference (PPI)} In the past few years, a growing body of research has focused on enhancing statistical inference by incorporating predictions from black-box models \citep{WangMcCormickLeek2020,MotwaniWitten2023}.
 In particular, \citet{AngelopoulosBatesFannjiangJordanEtAl2023} introduced \emph{prediction-powered inference} (PPI), a framework that enables valid inference even when the predictive model is of low quality.
-However, PPI might perform worse in estimation efficiency compared to the naive method that uses labeled data only.
-This limitation has motivated further research aimed at improving the efficiency of PPI or integrating it with ideas from other statistical and machine learning frameworks.
-Examples include PPI++ \citep{AngelopoulosDuchiZrnic2024}, cross PPI \citep{ZrnicCandes2024}, stratified PPI \citep{FischMaynezHoferDhingraEtAl2024}, and recalibrated PPI \citep{JiLeiZrnic2025}.
+However, PPI might be less efficient than the labeled-only baseline, motivating follow-up works aimed at improving its efficiency or combining it with other statistical and machine learning ideas.
+Examples include PPI++ \citep{AngelopoulosDuchiZrnic2024}, cross PPI \citep{ZrnicCandes2024}, stratified PPI \citep{FischMaynezHoferDhingraEtAl2024} and recalibrated PPI \citep{JiLeiZrnic2025}.

-In related work, \citet{ZhuDingJacobsonWuEtAl2023} proposed a doubly robust self-training method that achieves faster convergence rates when predictions are highly accurate. \citet{MiaoMiaoWuZhaoEtAl2024} introduced a post-prediction adaptive inference approach that ensures valid statistical inference without relying on assumptions about the ML predictions. \citet{GanLiangZou2024} explored a broader class of imputed loss functions to enhance modeling flexibility and efficiency. \citet{GronsbellGaoShiMcCawEtAl2025} focused on inference under squared error loss, situating PPI within the broader context of semiparametric theory. \citet{BartolomeisAbadWangDonhauserEtAl2025} introduced a framework that integrates the predictions from multiple foundation models with randomized experiments while preserving valid statistical inference.
+In related work, \citet{ZhuDingJacobsonWuEtAl2023} proposed a doubly robust self-training method that achieves faster convergence rates when predictions are highly accurate. \citet{MiaoMiaoWuZhaoEtAl2025} introduced a post-prediction adaptive inference approach that ensures valid statistical inference without relying on assumptions about the predictions. \citet{GanLiangZou2024} explored a broader class of imputed loss functions to enhance modeling flexibility and efficiency. \citet{GronsbellGaoShiMcCawEtAl2025} focused on inference under squared error loss, situating PPI within the broader context of semiparametric theory. \citet{BartolomeisAbadWangDonhauserEtAl2025} introduced a framework that integrates the predictions from multiple foundation models with randomized experiments while preserving valid statistical inference.